ornellion/100DaysOfCode/round2-log.md

 I thought this was going to be simple! 🙃 I thought it was going to be a case of spotting the mistakes in the CSS but it turned out there were errors in the HTML too, such as incorrect image locations.
 Once I started spotting the trends I kind of got into the flow.
 Now I need to make sure that the responsive design matches the design spec at the specific breakpoints...

 I also learned of the importances of having a reset stylesheet to remove default styling!
 That also had me stumped for awhile.
 Thank goodness for the Chrome DevTools.
 I'm glad I didn't skip this project because I'm honestly learning more than I thought I would yesterday.

+---

+### Day 16: March 20, 2024

+**Today's Progress**:
+- Codecademy: Continued working on Off-Platform Project: Fotomatic

+**Thoughts**:

+Why are media queries like this??
+Progress is being made but at what cost?
+It took me 20 minutes to realise that a button can't display if there isn't actually one in the HTML 🙃 I'm sure there is a better process to doing this but as a lowly beginner it's very much a trial-and-error approach and currently erring closer to error.